-Simon Property Group, Inc. owns, develops and manages retail real estate properties, primarily malls, Premium Outlet Centers[®], The Mills[®] and community/lifestyle shopping centers.
+Simon Property Group, Inc. owns, develops and manages retail real estate properties, which consist primarily of malls, Premium Outlet® centers, The Mills® and community/lifestyle centers.
 We have elected to be treated as a real estate investment trust, or REIT, for United States federal income tax purposes.
-We own our properties and conduct our business activities through our majority-owned subsidiary, Simon Property Group, L.P., or the Operating Partnership.
+We own our properties and conduct our business activities through our majority-owned operating partnership subsidiary, Simon Property Group, L.P., or the Operating Partnership.